Assistant CoreAssistant Core

 ParameterRequired string parameter named order_id

-When a user asks “Where is order A123?”, the assistant can call the API with order_id=A123, then summarize the result.
+When a user asks "Where is order A123?", the assistant calls the API with order_id=A123 and the header Authorization: Bearer your-api-token-here, then summarizes the result.

 Security Notes